Kunlong

 Kunlong (ကွမ်းလုံ) is the capital town of Kunlong Township in Shan State. its coordination is 23 25' 00" N and 98 39' 00" E.

 The Wa people inhabit the hills immediately overlooking the Nam Ting valley.
+The town is divided into 6 wards.

 History

 It is the home of Kunlong Bridge over the Salween River.
 There was a 42 days-long battle between Burma Communist Party (BCP) and Myanmar Army from November 1971 to January 1972 to control that strategic bridge.

+On 9 November 2023, during Operation 1027, the Myanmar National Democratic Alliance Army (MNDAA) was able to capture the town of Kunlong and its bridge during the ongoing civil war.